comp-lin-alg/comp-lin-alg-course/doc/source/errata.rst

 #.
 Exercise 5.9.
 I removed the last test condition as it isn't correct.
 #.
 Exercise 5.10.
 I updated one of the test conditions.
 #.
 Exercise 5.11.
 I updated one of the test conditions.
 #.
 Exercise 5.12.
-Needed to get m in hessenberg_ev
+Needed to get m in hessenberg_ev, and fixed the assertion.